|How the South Coast Shopper Works for You

 The South Coast Shopper is a free publication with a weekly circulation of 18,000 copies that are picked up each Thursday at many of the local businesses on the Southern Oregon Coast.

 ~ Katrina Smith, a south coast native, 2 years as a sales agent for the South Coast Shopper.

-~ Katlin McLean, 6 years in the community.
-2 years the Graphic Design Assistant.
+~ Katlin McLean, 7 years in the community.
+2 years as a Graphic Designer.

-~ Annette Langenstein, 25 years in the community.
-She is the Staff Writer.
+~ Annette Langenstein, staff writer, 25 years in the community.

 On-line services: Classified ads maybe viewed or submitted at www.southcoastshopper.com.
 All classified ads are placed on-line each week, along with an actual copy of the South Coast Shopper is placed on-line that is easily viewed.
 This gives the South Coast Shopper fresh copy each week to peak on-line viewers interest and to encourage maximum traffic for advertisers.
 As one of the first on-line publications in 1994 we are well experienced in web page hosting, composing and on-line services. www.scod.com has been a part of the South Coast Shopper for over 13 years